ekene-e/Eigencipy/README.md

 First of all, the giant that is Wikipedia.
 I am discovering with increasing regularity the sheer value of the maths on Wikipedia, and I am immensely grateful that such a resource is out there.

-Second, a great book by Horn and Garcia, _A Second Course in Linear Algebra_, which I found very helpful for truly learning  to a further extent a lot of the linear algebra implemented in this library.
+Second, a great book by Brown, _A Second Course in Linear Algebra_, which I found very helpful for truly learning  to a further extent a lot of the linear algebra implemented in this library.